| Emperor* |

 nomination to magister militum praesentalis

-and enters Constantinople with his army
+and enters Constantinople with his army (Winter-Spring).

-(Winter-Spring).
-Confusion under the Gothic
+Confusion erupts among the Gothic forces, and

-Goths are massacred (July).
-The magister
+are massacred (July).
+The magister militum

-militum Fravitta besieges Gainas on the
+Fravitta besieges Gainas on the Hellespont (Fall).

-Hellespont (Fall).
-His liburni destroy
+His liburni destroy the ships of Gainas

-the ships of Gainas in the Dardanelles.
-Gainas
+in the Dardanelles.
+Gainas retreats across the

-retreats across the Danube and is killed by the
+Danube and is killed by the Huns under Uldin (December

-Huns under Uldin (December 23). |
+23). |